 - A person who has been adjudged insolvent

-- A person who has been convicted of an offence involving a fraud or dishonesty
+- A person who has been convicted of an offense involving fraud or dishonesty

-- A person who has been expelled or declared a defaulter by any other Stock Exchange or debarred from trading in securities by an Regulatory Authorities like SEBI, RBI etc.
+- A person who has been expelled or declared a defaulter by any other Stock Exchange or debarred from trading in securities by Regulatory Authorities like SEBI, RBI, etc.